Understand how we assess your application and the process involved after you've submitted your proposal.

 We undertake a detailed assessment of your Development Application in accordance with the criteria under the Environmental Planning and Assessment Act 1979.
 Assessment includes consideration of:

 Our Building and Planning team determines applications submitted to us under delegated authority without the need to report to a council meeting.

 However, a Development Application may be referred to council in circumstances where:

 Some developments may also require approval by another authority such as the Rural Fire Service, Roads and Maritime Services or AirServices Australia.
 This is known as Integrated Development, in these cases we'll need to refer the application to the relevant authority and seek their general terms of approval.

 Applications for Integrated Development must include an extra set of drawings, additional fee and may require additional documentation for the relevant authority, we'll let you know.

-We may write to you requesting further information as a result of issues raised during assessment or as a result of public notification.
-Once the further information is received, it'll enable us to continue with assessment and determine your application.
+We may request further information during assessment or as a result of public notification.
+Once the further information is received, we'll continue with assessment and determination of your application.

-Notices of approved development are published in The Border Mail on a Wednesday or can be viewed through our DA Tracker.
+Notices of determined development are published in The Border Mail on a Wednesday or can be viewed through our DA Tracker.